 The easiest method of purchase is through CVS pharmacy (if you have them in your area).
 They sell a variety called the OneVanilla Visa Gift Card, and it looks like this:

-As you can see, the maximum amount you can load on one card is $500.
+As you can see, the maximum amount you can load on each card is $500.
 Each card carries a $4.95 upfront fee.
 Which is $9.90 in fees per $1,000 of VGC, which is very close to the 1% I mentioned above.
+The VGC purchase limit at CVS is $2,000 per 24 hour period, per person.

-If you don’t have a CVS nearby, many Walmart stores carry regular Visa Gift Cards that are pretty much identical.
-They still have a $500 max per card and a $4.95 purchase fee.
-Most people recommend only buying one at a time, because Walmart has started being weird about the process and often records identification and requires manager approval for transactions involving multiple VGC.
-If you must, just go to another register and buy them one at a time.
-That’s my recommendation.
+If you don’t have a CVS nearby, many grocery stores carry regular Visa Gift Cards that are pretty much identical.
+They still have a $500 max per card and a $4.95 – $5.95 purchase fee.
+Most people recommend only buying one at a time, because some stores have started being weird about the process and require manager approval for transactions exceeding $500.
+If you must, just go to another store and buy them one at a time.
+But don’t try to buy 10 at once, and then make a scene when they don’t allow it.

-There are far more ways to liquidate VGC than there are for the Amex variety.
-This is because the have a pin and can be used as debit.
+There are numerous ways to liquidate VGCs because they have a pin and can be used as debit.
 The pin number for Vanilla Visa cards from CVS is set upon first use.
-The first time you use the card, you set the pin.
+The first time you use the card, you set the 4-digit pin.
 Super easy.
-Many of the other Visa gift cards have the pin preset as the last 4 digits of the gift card.
+Many of the other Visa gift cards have the pin preset as the last 4 digits of the card.
+If a pin is not present, you will need to call the issuing company and set a pin.
 Also easy.

 I’ll list the liquidation methods in order of attractiveness.

-Once you transfer the money from VGC to Serve, use the Serve online bill pay function to directly pay off your credit card.
+Once you transfer the money from Visa GCs to Serve, use the Serve online bill pay function to directly pay off your credit card.
 (See my tutorial)

 I often choose $1998.12 as the amount of my Walmart bill payments for several logical reasons:

 - VGCs and many other gift cards are $500 denominations.
-Walmart only allows a maximum of 4 swipes per transaction (this is true for any transaction).
+Walmart only allows a maximum of 4 swipes per transaction.
 So you can use the 4 swipes with (4) $500 VGCs for a maximum of $2,000.

 - $2,000 minus the $1.88 charge equals a payment $1,998.12.

-American Express cards cannot be paid at through this method!
+American Express cards cannot be paid through this method!

 Check this Flyertalk thread for more relevant data.

-Buy Money Orders - You can easily purchase money orders at Walmart, grocery stores, or gas stations with a debit card (VGC).
-They are usually between $0.50 and $1.00 per $1,000.
+You can easily purchase money orders at Walmart, grocery stores, or gas stations with a debit card (VGC).
+They usually cost between $0.50 and $1.00 per $1,000.

 Make the money order out to yourself or your spouse, and deposit into your bank account(s).
-Be careful on the volume you are doing, or it might look suspicious.
+Be careful on the volume you are doing, and build a good relationship with your local bank, or this method might look suspicious.
+There are reports of banks shutting down accounts used for money orders, and there have been cases where government authorities have gotten involved and thrown around the term “money laundering.”

 To recap, here is what I do:

-- Use those cards to purchase American Express Gift Cards through an online portal
+Use those cards to purchase American Express Gift Cards through an online portal (no longer working)

 - Liquidate VGC